przadka/michal-blog/src/content/blog/bedtime-stories.md

 As an example, let's say we would like to turn the pirate-turned-librarian story into something more grounded to Earth, for whatever reason.
 My approach would be to first provide the complete original story and then change the style with additional directions in a subsequent prompt.
 You can check out the [full session](https://chat.openai.com/share/1f173bcd-8ac6-42f7-9f97-28105dd7cc76) where I altered style of the story we generated earlier in this post.
 Our pirate turned into a lawyer :)

 This approach works in many situations - I use it for PowerPoint presentations, cover letters or emails.
-Capturing my personal style correctly is possibly the most challenging aspect of my interactions with GPT, yet it is also quite fun.
+Capturing my personal style correctly is perhaps the most challenging aspect of my interactions with GPT, yet it is also quite fun.
 I frequently correct the model with remarks like, "This tone is overly enthusiastic; I don't communicate this way," or "Using the word 'X' isn't my style."
 Invariably, GPT heeds the feedback, apologizes, and carries on with a better version.

 Good, distinctive personal style is hard work, and even with GPT, the hard work is still there, just maybe it a different form.
 I often find myself iterating over various versions, cherry-picking phrases or eliminating certain words until I arrive at something that genuinely resonates with me.
 To be honest, it is quite similar to my regular, pre-LLMs creative process, but faster and more pleasant.